 A branch in South Korea does not have autonomy from its parent company, because the branch does not have legal responsibility.
 The actions of the branch must be therefore approved by the parent company before implementation.
 Our Korean company formation consultants can give you more details concerning the Korean regulations which affect the establishment and functioning of a branch in this country.

-How to register a branch in Korea
+How to register a branch in Korea in 2023

 Branches in Korea are established through Court Registration with the Supreme Court of Korea.
 The president of the branch office needs to provide several data and documents regarding the organization and identity of the parent company.
 Such data include the type of legal structure and the domain of the parent company, its name, and date of establishment, as well as the name and address of the CEO.
 One of our specialists in company registration in Korea can help you elaborate on the documentation and speed up the formation process in this country.